soul-SUMAN/Melody_video_streaming/README.md

 ## **🤝 Contributing**
 We welcome contributions!

-- 1.Fork the repo
+- Fork the repo
-- 2.Create a new branch (git checkout -b feature-name)
+- Create a new branch (git checkout -b feature-name)
-- 3.Commit your changes (git commit -m "Added new feature")
+- Commit your changes (git commit -m "Added new feature")
-- 4.Push to your branch (git push origin feature-name)
+- Push to your branch (git push origin feature-name)
-- 5.Create a Pull Request
+- Create a Pull Request

 ---